versionone/openAgile/VersionOne/Artifacts/NewTeamStuff.md

     * Community Site Documentation Updates

 # Team Focus (Cakelike / Teamroom Like) Product
-* Create a Slack channel where people can chatter and share ideas
+* See #on-demand-agile channel for current progress documents, and for discussion